doantai95/hapyak-embed-api/README.md

 Minimum height of player in pixels to show annotations.
 If the player height is below this value, all annotatinos will be hidden.
 Optional, defaults to 200px.

+### Advanced Options

+**userId (optional, requires api key)**

+When using an api key, you can optionally pass in a userId.
+The userId should be some string identifier for one of your end users.

+**groupId (optional, requires api key)**

+When using an api key, you can optionally pass in a groupId.
+The groupId should represent some subgroup of your end users.

 ## Editor API